crate/cratedb-guide/docs/integrate/kafka/index.md

 For more advanced pipelines, you can process events while they’re still in Kafka before they ever reach CrateDB.
 Frameworks like Flink, Kafka Streams, or Spark let you enrich records, join multiple streams together, run aggregations, or apply windowing functions in real time.

 The processed results are then written into CrateDB, where they’re immediately available for SQL queries and dashboards.
-This approach is powerful when raw events need to be cleaned, combined, or summarised before storage, though it adds more moving parts compared to a simple connector.
+This approach is powerful when raw events need to be cleaned, combined, or summarised before storing them, though it adds moving parts compared to a simple connector.

 ## Typical use cases